He died for us so that, whether we are awake or asleep, we may live together with him.

 For an old soldier who wouldn't give up his search for a buddy’s long lost sister, there was a feeling of mission accomplished.

-Today I want to remind you of Friend who died for you.
+Friend, I want you to know about another Friend who died for you.
 In fact, He voluntarily gave His life so that you and I might live (1 Thessalonians 5:10).
 "Greater love has no one than this, than to lay down one's life for his friends” (John 15:13).
 Jesus Christ demonstrated this great love and died for our sins so that you and I might live with Him forever in heaven.